gullerya/data-tier/docs/api-reference.md

 > In the snippets below I'll assume, that the following statement was used to import the library: `import { ties } from './dist/data-tier.min.js';`

+---

-## JavaScript - model definitions and operations
+## JavaScript part - model definitions and operations

 `ties` is a data management namespace, holding model related APIs.